-At first glance, Brandenburg's almost spectrally delicate pencil drawings seem like negatives of snapshots from a bizarre parallel world.
-His realistic scenes with public demonstrators, flag-waving football fans, clowns and fairgrounds, his portraits of friends and relatives, his water fountains and monumentally over-inflated Christmas decorations have an unsettlingly threatening effect.
-The silvery, shiny materiality of the graphite surfaces is combined with finely-nuanced, gently tapering contours.
+At first glance, Brandenburg's delicate pencil drawings, seem like negatives of snapshots from a bizarre parallel world.
+His photo-realistic scenes of demonstrators, flag-waving football fans, clowns, fairgrounds, portraits of friends and relatives, fountains and monumentally over-inflated Christmas decorations have an unsettlingly threatening effect.
+The silvery, shiny materiality of the graphite surfaces is combined with finely-nuanced, tapering contours.
 Everything is bathed in a blaze of unreal light.
-The motifs on the white paper seem deprived of their original peaceful character.
+The motifs on the white paper appear deprived of their original peaceful character.

 Brandenburg "examines in drawing the masks and symbols of a ruthless event culture: the ritual masquerading of football fans, the chubby bodies of fairground figures and mascots, the slogans and symbols on pennants, banners and hoardings" (Oliver Koerner von Gustorf).
-He draws from his own photographs, which attempt to capture the moment of veering from one motif to another.
-What concerns him is the interval between them: "It's like a cut in film, or individual stills that make up a film.
+He draws from his own photos which attempt to freeze the moment of veering from one motif to another.
+What concerns him is the interval: "This is like a cut in film, or individual stills that make up a film.
 It's like trying to depict an aura," Brandenburg explained recently in an interview.